 Even though the origin of FGM/C practices lies outside of Canada, the borders of Canada are not immune to this practice.
-With Canada being home to a large number of ethnic groups originating from countries in which FGM/C is regularly practiced, it is expected that a considerable proportion of women in Canada would have undergone FGM/C. In fact, using Canada census data from 2016 and estimates from UNICEF for FGM/C prevalence by country, we estimate that nearly 129,535 women in Canada have undergone this practice, constituting more than 0.7% of all women in Canada (Table 1, see Appendix).
+With Canada being home to a large number of ethnic groups originating from countries in which FGM/C is regularly practiced, it is expected that a considerable proportion of women in Canada would have undergone FGM/C. In fact, using Canada census data from 2016 and estimates from UNICEF for FGM/C prevalence by country, we estimate that nearly 129,535 women in Canada have undergone this practice, constituting more than 0.7% of all women in Canada (this is an estimate generated by the authors and not data that was directly collected; see Table 1 in Appendix).
 Additionally, in 2017, a global survey of 385 women belonging to a community which is readily known to practice FGM/C, reported that 5% of women (18 out of 385) were residing in Canada and 2 of the women actually had undergone FGM/C procedure within Canada, whereas others were taken out of the country for the procedure (5).
 Due to the taboo nature of FGM/C, reliable statistics on its prevalence within Canada are not available, despite FGM/C having been deemed a criminal offense under aggravated assault within Canada since the 1990s.
 Considering the small and limited size of the aforementioned survey, it is reasonable to infer that there are likely thousands of females in Canada living with the repercussions of FGM/C or are at risk of being cut.
 With the continuing arrival of immigrant and refugee families into